-WKNSEA 2015 decided that an AAP (Aarts and Poos, 2009) model was appropriate for the assessment of this stock.
-The previously used XSA assumes the catch-at-age matrix is complete and without error.
+WKFLATNSCS 2020 decided that an AAP (Aarts and Poos, 2009) model was still appropriate for the assessment of this stock.
 The AAP method is a variety of statistical catch-at-age model that uses splines to estimate the selectivity patterns in the surveys and for the catch-at-age matrix.
-Spline smoothers are used to describe the F-at-age matrix, the catchabilities at-age of the tuning indices, and the discards fraction-at- age.
-The main reason for changing from XSA to AAP was to be able to incorporate the incomplete time-series of discards consistently into the assessment.
+Spline smoothers are used to describe the F-at-age matrix, the catchabilities at-age of the tuning indices, and the discards fraction-at-age.
+The method allows incorporation of the incomplete time-series of discards consistently into the assessment.

-There are three differences compared to the model by Aarts and Poos.
+There are three differences compared to the original model by Aarts and Poos (2009).
 1) modelling of the F-at-age matrix by means of a tensor spline rather than using a full separability assumption.
 In the AAP model, the F-at-age matrix describing the F estimates for each year and age is built using a selectivity pattern over the ages (ranging between 0 and 1), an annually varying product of catchability and effort.
 Here, we describe the F-at-age matrix by using a design matrix for a tensor product smoother taken from the GAM function in R (Wood, 2006).
 The degree of smoothness depends on the dimensions of the bases for age and year.
 The design matrix is multiplied by the total number of parameters required to describe the tensor product smoother, being equal to the product of the bases for age and year.
 To ensure that the F-at-age matrix remains positive throughout the optimization, the tensor product smoother is exponentiated.
 2) The proportion discarded at-age is described by a simple logistic function.
 3) implementation of the maximum likelihood search in ADMB (Fournier et al., 2012) rather than in R.

-The AAP model 1) is compatible with FLR, 2) allows adding any number of tuning indices, 3) deals with missing values in any of the data sources, and 4) takes a control object with the structural model assumptions.
-These include: 1) The number of parameters used for the tensor spline (for ages and years separately), the age at which the "q-plateau"starts for the tuning indices, and the number of parameters used for description of the selectivity-at-age of the tuning indices.
+The AAP model 1) is now build into a fully-compatible FLR package, 2) allows adding any number of tuning indices, 3) deals with missing values in any of the data sources, and 4) takes a control object with the structural model assumptions.
+These include: 1) The number of parameters used for the tensor spline (for ages and years separately), the age at which the "q-plateau" starts for the tuning indices, and the number of parameters used for description of the selectivity-at-age of the tuning indices.